-Hunger and food insecurity place Africans, such as this young woman in Mozambique, in danger of not only starvation but increased social unrest, violence and instability he second largest continent in the world, Africa is home to 54 nations.
+Hunger and food insecurity place Africans, such as this young woman in Mozambique, in danger of not only starvation, but also increased social unrest, violence and instability.

+he second largest continent in the world, Africa is home to 54 nations.
 Its population, currently 1.2 billion, is the youngest of all continents, with a median age of 19.7.
-According to some forecasts Africa's population will double by 2050, outstripping both China and India, with Nigeria having a larger population than the USA.
-By 2100 Africa may have tripled its current population.
+According to some forecasts, Africa's population will double by 2050, outstripping both China and India, with Nigeria having a larger population than the U.S. By 2100 Africa may have tripled its current population.

 Africa is not only the youngest but also the poorest continent (excluding Antarctica).
-Much of its 30 million square kilometres is desert, and the vast Sahara is edging further south year by year.
+Much of its nearly 20 million square miles is desert, and the vast Sahara is edging further south year by year.

 Africa has been greatly blessed spiritually, with two periods of massive Church growth.
-The first, which focused on North Africa, was in the early Christian centuries, reaching its highest point around the year 500 AD when an estimated 40% of Africans were Christians although only 45% of the continent's population had heard the Gospel.
+The first, which focused on North Africa, was in the early Christian centuries, reaching its highest point around the year A.D.
+500, when an estimated 40% of Africans were Christians, although only 45% of the continent's population had heard the gospel.

-The advent of Islam in the seventh century gradually destroyed the African Church except in Egypt, but before that destruction occurred Africa had produced several important theologians and Christian leaders.
-One such was Hadrian from Cyrenaica (in modern Libya) who travelled to remote Britain and became abbot of a monastery in Kent in 670.
-Hadrian was hugely influential on the young Church in what would become England, helping to turn it into "an intellectual powerhouse of the early medieval world".
+The advent of Islam in the seventh century gradually destroyed the African church except in Egypt, but before that destruction occurred, Africa had produced several important theologians and Christian leaders.
+One such was Hadrian from Cyrenaica (in modern Libya), who traveled to remote Britain and became abbot of a monastery in Kent in 670.
+Hadrian was hugely influential on the young church in what would become England, helping to turn it into "an intellectual powerhouse of the early medieval world."

-The second period of rapid Church growth in Africa was in the twentieth century.
-This time the focus was on the southern part of the continent resulting in a vibrant and joyful Church.
+The second period of rapid Church growth in Africa was in the 20th century.
+This time the focus was on the southern part of the continent, resulting in a vibrant and joyful Church.
 By 2060 it is thought that nearly half (42%) of the world's Christians - hundreds of millions of our brothers and sisters - will live in sub-Saharan Africa.